-REP. CAROLYN MCCARTHY: Absolutely.
-You have to give the National Rifle Association credit, they certainly put the fear of God into the majority of Congress people.
-They threaten them by not being re-elected.
+REP. CAROLYN McCARTHY: Absolutely.
+You know, you have to give the National Rifle Association credit.
+They certainly put the fear of God into the majority of congresspeople.
+They threaten them with—by not being re-elected.
 They have a very well organized machine.
-The sad part is, the majority of the American people—- and by the way, this is also with gun owners.
-I was on a talk show earlier this morning and a number of gun owners did call up and say they owned guns, but they did believe there needed to be tighter rules on how people buy guns.
-So, with that being said, until the American people really get together and say enough is enough—-but the NRA will count on delays, delaying, delaying, knowing that the American people will forget about this in a couple of weeks and nothing will get done.
+The sad part is, the majority of the American people—and, by the way, this is also with gun owners.
+I was on a talk show earlier this morning, and a number of gun owners did call up and say they owned guns, but they did believe there needed to be tighter rules on how people buy guns.
+So, with that being said, until the American people really get together and say enough is enough—but the NRA will count on delaying, delaying, delaying, knowing that the American people will forget about this in a couple of weeks, and nothing will get done.
 Working with the leadership on the Democratic side, I’m trying to get legislation through Congress that possibly could help save lives in the long run.
 And I think that’s our goal, and that should be the goal, and that’s why I came to Congress.

-AMY GOODMAN: Congresswoman McCarthy, a lot of people say Democrats have backed off the issue of gun control.
-In this presidential race that is coming up, that is already begun, that the candidates are afraid to really take on that issue.
+AMY GOODMAN: Congressmember McCarthy, a lot of people say Democrats have backed off the issue of gun control, that in this presidential race that is coming up, that has already begun, that the candidates are afraid to really take on that issue.

-REP. CAROLYN MCCARTHY: I’m afraid that the statement that you just made is true.
-Most likely we will not hear from any of the presidential candidates, certainly the Republican side will probably, basically—John McCain came out yesterday and said, "I’m sorry about the tragedy, but certainly I believe that everyone has the right to carry a gun."
-So I’m sure that you’re going to hear that and you’re not going to hear anyone supporting—about trying to reduce gun violence in this country either on the Democratic side.
+REP. CAROLYN McCARTHY: I’m afraid that the statement that you just made is true.
+Most likely we will not hear from any of the presidential candidates.
+Certainly the Republican side will probably, you know, basically—John McCain came out yesterday and said, "I’m sorry about the tragedy, but certainly I believe that everyone has the right to carry a gun."
+And so I’m sure that you’re going to hear that, and you’re not going to hear anyone supporting about trying to reduce gun violence in this country either on the Democratic side.

-AMY GOODMAN: How much progress do you think has been made since your husband and so many others were killed in the Long Island Railroad killings that took place well over ten years ago; maybe for listeners and viewers who don’t know your story, if you could just briefly summarize what happened.
+AMY GOODMAN: How much progress do you think has been made since your husband and so many others were killed in the Long Island Rail Road killings that took place, oh, well over 10 years ago?
+Maybe for listeners and viewers who don’t know your story, if you could just briefly summarize what happened?

-REP. CAROLYN MCCARTHY: Well, back in 1993, a commuter train was coming back from New York City.
+REP. CAROLYN McCARTHY: Well, back in 1993, a commuter train was coming back from New York City.
 My husband, my son and many other people were on that train.
-And Colin Ferguson, who was a passenger, had a nine millimeter gun with large capacity clips and just started going down the aisle of the train and shooting everybody in his path.
+And Colin Ferguson, who was a passenger, had a nine-millimeter gun with large-capacity clips and just started going down the aisle of the train and shooting everybody in his path.
 Six people died.
-Over twenty-one people were injured; my son being one of them, my husband was killed.
+Over 21 people were injured, my son being one of them.
+My husband was killed.
 My son was severely injured.
-He had a head wound—left him partially paralyzed and it took him quite a few years to get back his life.
-But with that being said, what we saw at Virginia Tech was almost the same scenario and the large capacity clips were used.
+He had a head wound, left him partially paralyzed, and it took him quite a few years to get back his life.
+But with that being said, what we saw at Virginia Tech was almost the same scenario, and the large-capacity clips were used.

 And what we have done in Congress since I’ve been here has been a battle.
 It has been truly a battle.
-Anytime you try and do a gun safety issue, basically the majority of Republicans and certainly a large amount of Democrats are afraid to vote for anything.
-What the NRA has basically done with the power that they have—has even put into law what they call the T-Art Bill, and that is stopping our police officers from even being able to trace a gun when a gun is used in a crime or in a homicide.
-With that being said, we have gone backwards as far as gun safety issues, and I know the NRA will say that everybody should be—if campuses had guns, if the students had guns, they could have taken this young man down before he killed everybody.
-Is this what we want as a nation?
-That our schools have to be fully armed?
-Is this what we’re going to be doing for a nation?
-Putting at risk—you know, especially in a college situation or any school situation, kids are kids and unfortunately when they have too much to drink, what are they going to do?
+Any time you try to do a gun-safety issue, basically the majority of Republicans, and certainly a large amount of Democrats, are afraid to vote for anything.
+What the NRA has basically done with the power that they have has even put into law what they call the Tiahrt bill, and that is stopping our police officers from even being able to trace a gun when a gun is used in a crime or in a homicide.
+With that being said, we have gone backwards as far as gun-safety issues.
+And I know the NRA will say that everybody should be—if campuses had guns, if the students had guns, they could have taken this young man down before he killed everybody.
+Is this what we want as a nation, that our schools have to be fully armed?
+Is this what we are going to be doing for a nation?
+Putting at risk, you know, especially in a college situation or any school situation—kids are kids.
+And unfortunately, when they have too much to drink, what are they going to do?
 Start shooting instead of having a black eye?
 That’s what we’re facing right now.

-AMY GOODMAN: You yourself ran because your opponent, the incumbent, said he would not take on this issue, is that right?
+AMY GOODMAN: Carolyn McCarthy, you, yourself, ran because your opponent, the incumbent, said he would not take on this issue, is that right?

-REP. CAROLYN MCCARTHY: That’s right.
-Basically when I ran, obviously, I had people saying, well, she’s only running on one issue and that’s the gun issue, and I’m proud to say that I’ve run on that issue.
-But in my ten years in Congress, I’ve been working on educational issues, healthcare issues, because I happen to think those two areas do tie into the gun issue.
+REP. CAROLYN McCARTHY: That’s right.
+Basically, when I ran, obviously, you know, I had people saying, "Well, she’s only running on one issue, and that’s the gun issue," and I’m proud to say that I’ve run on that issue.
+But in my 10 years in Congress, I’ve been working on educational issues, healthcare issues, because I happen to think those two areas do tie into the gun issue.
 The gentleman, the person that slaughtered the students at Virginia Tech was obviously mentally ill.
 Why?
-Why didn’t anybody pick up those signals that he was—now we’re hearing about it and apparently his former roommate actually had reported him to the police and also to the authorities, and yet nothing was done.
+Why didn’t anybody pick up those signals that he was—now we’re hearing about it, and apparently his former roommate actually had reported him to the police and also to the authorities, and yet nothing was done.
 We have to look at mental illness and see how can we help these people.
-So, I mean, it’s a difficult situation but if you look at it holistically, there are things that we can do.
+So, I mean, it’s a difficult situation, but if you look at it holistically, there are things that we can do.
 We need to reach these students at a very young age, in grade school, in high school.
-This young man just didn’t just become mentally ill, there were probably signs when he was in school.
+This young man just didn’t just become mentally ill; there were probably signs when he was in school.
 Why weren’t those signs picked up?
 Why didn’t he get the help that he needed?

-AMY GOODMAN: This is Democracy Now!, democracynow.org, the war and peace report.
-When we come back, we’ll talk about school killings with a person who’s written a book called Rampage: the Social Roots of School Shootings We’ll speak with Professor Katherine Newman.
+AMY GOODMAN: Thank you.
+Thank you.
+This is Democracy Now!, democracynow.org, The War and Peace Report.
+When we come back, we’ll talk about school killings with a person who’s written a book called Rampage: The Social Roots of School Shootings.
+We’ll speak with Professor Katherine Newman.
 Stay with us.